piScope/Petra-M/README.md

 Additinal Petra-M submodules are available from different repository.
  - PetraM-RF : 3D frequency domain Maxwell equation
- - PetraM-Direct : interface to use direct solvers (in progress)
+ - PetraM-DS : interface to use direct solvers (in progress)

 ### Licence